rib-president/Hide-on-bush/README.md

-# **Model of Recognition and Classification of product with the purpose of automatic payment for Distributors**
+# **Model of Recognition and Classification of products with the purpose of automatic payment for Distributors**